Our Governing Body

 I am also a Parish Councilor which I enjoy very much."

 "I am a Chartered Accountant, business owner and mother of 5.
 I volunteered to become a parent governor as I felt that my financial experience may be of benefit to the school.
 I also wanted to get an insight into how the school operated and how the strategic decisions were made.
 Having 2 children in the school at present and having 3 that will be in the school in future years has encouraged me to take an interest in the decisions and strategies that will affect the future of the school.
-I am driven to see the school fulfil its full potential and hope that I can partly achieve this by being a school governor."
+I am driven to see the school fulfill its full potential and hope that I can partly achieve this by being a school governor."

 Click here for more information.